Krym4s/Hash_table/README.md

 9. CRC
 ![9](https://github.com/Krym4s/Hash_table/blob/main/hash_table/CRCPic"9")

 As pictures says the most effective are murmur and crc they have less colisiions than other hash functions, so we would use them.
+I have chosen CRC.
+I will explain further, why I have done so.

+## Optimise our hash table